 Swim In a Cenote

 Swimming in a cenote is a must-do when in Mexico.
 There are many of these, not only throughout the Cancun area, but all over Mexico as well.
 Cenotes are essentially large sinkholes or caves, usually found in limestone, that have filled with cool, clear groundwater and rainwater over time.
 Not only are they very beautiful to look at, but they are an awesome place to swim in and cool off from the heat.
-The cenote we visited was called Cenote Samula.
-We loved this cenote, and even despite the rain, enjoyed our afternoon here.
+The cenote I visited was called Cenote Samula.
+I loved this cenote, and even despite the rain, enjoyed my afternoon there.

 Go Back In Time in Valladolid